mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

     `jupyterlab` installed.

-    - If you'd like to run [R](#r), enter the name of your custom Conda environment that has R installed.
+    - If you'd like to run [R](#r), enter the name of your custom Conda environment that has `r-irkernel` installed.

     - When the session is ready, click "Connect to Jupyter."
 From here you can create a Jupyter notebook and select the language you would like to use.